CoderUni/responsive_sizer/README.md

 **Widget Size**
 ```
 Container(
   width: 20.w,    // This will take 20% of the screen's width
   height: 30.5.h     // This will take 30.5% of the screen's height
 )
 ```

 **Font size**
 ```
 Text(
+  'Responsive Sizer',
-      'Sizer', style: TextStyle(fontSize: 15.sp),
+  style: TextStyle(fontSize: 15.sp),
-    );
+)
 ```

 **Orientation**